-Microsoft MFA (How To) Set up and Reconfigure for International Use
+Microsoft MFA (How To) Set up and Reconfigure the MFA Application for International Use

 This article will provide instructions on how to set up and/or reconfigure Microsoft MFA for international use.

-When returning to their home country, some international students may have issues when trying to log into their accounts and authenticate with MFA via the phone call or text message option.
-To avoid issues logging into their account, it is recommended that international students enroll an iOS or Android device using the Authenticator app option with Microsoft MFA before traveling.
-Students can update their account information through the Microsoft 365 Security Info page.
+When traveling internationally, some users may have issues when trying to log into their accounts and authenticate with MFA via the phone call, text message, and push notification options.
+To avoid issues logging into their account, it is recommended that international users enroll an Android or iOS device using the Authenticator app option with Microsoft MFA before traveling.
+Users can update their account information through the Microsoft 365 Security Info page.
 This article will be broken up into the following parts:

 - Microsoft Authenticator (How to) Sign in another way

 Begin by installing the Microsoft Authenticator App on the Android or iOS device you wish to use.
 If you are viewing this article on a computer, you can securely install the Microsoft Authenticator App by using your Android or iOS device to scan the respective QR codes directly from Microsoft's website.
 If you are viewing this article on your mobile device, you can click the link to securely install it for Android from the Google Play Store, or for iOS from the App Store.

 Log in to Microsoft 365 and click on your Person Icon in the top right corner of your working screen and then choosing View account from the drop-down menu.

 Click the UPDATE INFO link on the Security info tab.